 "The development and looming deployment of new network architecture technology, including SDN and NFV, combined with powerful big data analytics bodes well for further capex increases — and may at last promise a long-awaited and much-needed transformation of CSP back offices," says study author Lawrence Surtees, vice president and principal analyst in the Communications Practice at IDC Canada Ltd. "However, the successful exploitation of melding these technologies and mining insights from BDA tools, however, will require a fundamental rethink of a CSP's business and management of the complex issue of organizational change."

-TELUS Corporation, Shaw Communications Inc., Rogers Communications Inc., Bell Canada, Cogeco Cable Inc., MTS, Incorporated, Saskatchewan Telecommunications Holding Corporation, Primus Telecommunications Group, Incorporated, MTS Allstream Holdings Inc., Bell Aliant Inc., Allstream Limited, Videotron Ltd., AT&T Inc.
+TELUS Corporation, Shaw Communications Inc., Rogers Communications Inc., Bell Canada, Cogeco Cable Inc., MTS, Incorporated, Saskatchewan Telecommunications Holding Corporation, Primus Telecommunications Group, Incorporated, MTS Allstream Holdings Inc., Bell Aliant Inc., Allstream Inc., Videotron Ltd., AT&T Inc.

 Broadband, Data centric, Ethernet switch, Internet of things, Networking and connectivity devices, Networking virtualization, Unified communications and collaboration, Virtual machine software, VoIP, WiFi, WAPI, Wireless LAN infrastructure, Wireless and mobile infrastructure